yoginighode/testtask/README.md

 # testtask

-create virtual environment using commanda and activate env:
+create virtual environment using commands and activate env:

 ```sh
 $ python3 -m venv /path/to/new/virtual/environment